Adityarya11/voice-agent-runtime/docs/backlog.md

 ### 1. Dynamic Profiling

 - `StreamEvents` in `main.py` reads the incoming `ControlSignal` before processing audio chunks.
 - `system_prompt` from the agent profile YAML is extracted and passed directly into `LLMEngine.generate()` via `system_override`.
 - Fallback system prompt in `engine.py` promoted to a named module-level constant instead of an anonymous inline string.
 - Verified: LLM responds as the loaded agent persona, not as a generic assistant.

 ---

 ### 2. Session Management

 - `session.go` rewritten from a passive data struct into an active controller owning the gRPC stream reference via `Attach()`.
 - State machine enforced via a legal transition map protected by `sync.Mutex`.
 Illegal transitions log an error and no-op — they never panic or silently corrupt state.
 - `writePump()` goroutine owns all outbound gRPC sends.
 Drains `UserAudioChan`, transitions to `PROCESSING` on exhaustion.
 - `readPump()` goroutine owns all inbound gRPC receives.
 Transitions to `RESPONDING` on first audio chunk.
 Closes `AgentAudioChan` and `DoneChan` on EOF.
-- `main.go` decoupled from gRPC entirely — feeds `UserAudioChan`,
-  reads `AgentAudioChan`, has no knowledge of stream internals.
+- `main.go` decoupled from gRPC entirely - feeds `UserAudioChan`, reads `AgentAudioChan`, has no knowledge of stream internals.
 - `InterruptChan` allocated and reserved for future barge-in support.
+- `DoneChan` closure hardened with `sync.Once` via a `signalDone()` method - safe against multiple goroutines racing to signal session completion once the monitor goroutine lands.

 ---